danbulant/pngjs/README.md

 # pngjs

+*This is a fork of pngjs to make it work with deno*

-Simple PNG encoder/decoder for Node.js with no dependencies.
+Simple PNG encoder/decoder for ~~Node.js~~ Deno with no dependencies.

 Based on the original [pngjs](https://github.com/niegowski/node-pngjs) with the follow enhancements.